vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/search.md

 You can pass plugin options via `themeConfig.plugins.docsearch`.

-In order to use the plugin properly, you need to pass in `apiKey`, `indexName` and `appId` correctly, and set up the Algolia Crawler correctly according to the following requirements.
+To use the plugin properly, you need to pass in `apiKey`, `indexName` and `appId` correctly, and set up the Algolia Crawler correctly according to the following requirements.

 ::: details Crawler Config Example